 Weeding is probably the least favorite thing we do in our vegetable gardens, but it must be done.
-Mulching will cut done on the weeds and I like mulching we straw, because it keeps the plants and vegetables clean and it attracts beneficial insects.
-But I’m not as keen on wasting all that potential growing space.
-To make use of every inch of your garden, try and edible ground cover.
+Mulching is one way to cut done on the weeds and mulching with straw is a popular technique, because it keeps the plants and vegetables clean and it attracts beneficial insects.
+This will save you a lot of time and effort weeding, but it also wastes a fair amount of potential growing space.
+To make use of every inch of your garden, try growing an edible ground cover.

 Here are Some Good Choices of Edible Plants to Use as Ground Covers: